PanAkatsuki/DentalSimulationSDF/README.md

 Material removal is simulated by modifying local SDF values near the drill region.

-This directly changes the volumetric representation of the tooth.
+The cutting operation is spatially restricted to nearby voxels for efficiency.

 ---

 ## 4. Surface Reconstruction

-The updated SDF volume is converted back into a polygon mesh using Marching Cubes.
+The updated SDF volume is converted into a polygon mesh using Marching Cubes.

-Only modified regions are reconstructed for performance optimization.
+Only modified regions are reconstructed to maintain interactive performance.

 ---

 ## 5. Haptic Feedback

-Force feedback is computed based on drill penetration depth and contact constraints.
+Force feedback is computed using SDF gradient information and stiffness parameters.

-The haptic device provides real-time tactile interaction.
+The haptic device provides tactile resistance during drilling interaction.

+---

+# Performance & Evaluation

+The system was evaluated under different voxel resolutions.

+Experimental results indicate:

+* Stable real-time rendering performance
+* Increased initialization cost at finer voxel resolutions
+* A voxel size of `0.5f` provides a practical balance between geometric detail and computational cost

+A preliminary user study involving 8 participants was also conducted.

+Key findings include:

+* High usability and learnability
+* Positive feedback on haptic realism
+* Strong educational value for beginner training
+* Average overall evaluation score: **8.5 / 10**

+The results support the feasibility of SDF-based volumetric modeling for interactive dental simulation.

 ---